pcda17/pcda17.github.io/week-01.md

 #### Command Line Basics Continued

-Next, let’s create a new directory and text file in our shared folder.
+Next, create a new directory and text file in our shared folder.
 We’ll spend more time working with text data after the break.

 ```bash
 cd ~/Desktop